-The first question you need to ask yourself is: what do you want to see?
-The time of year you visit can drastically affect your experience (though let’s be clear, Iceland is beautiful year-round).
+The first question you must ask yourself is: what do you want to see?
+The time of year you visit can drastically affect your experience (though, let’s be clear, Iceland is beautiful year-round).

-If you’re hoping to see the Northern Lights in Iceland, then you’ll want to visit between September and March, the peak Northern Lights season.
-Now a second question you’ll want to ask yourself is: how much do you enjoy the snow?
+If you’re hoping to see the Northern Lights in Iceland, you’ll want to visit the peak Northern Lights season between September and March.
+Now, a second question you’ll want to ask yourself is: how much do you enjoy the snow?

-I’ve gone to Iceland both in October and February, and both times I encountered crazy snowstorms that have impacted my travel plans, tours, and even my walking plans (it’s slippery).
-Winter near the Arctic is not for everyone, but for those that crave the cold, it will be a life-changing experience.
+I went to Iceland in October and February and encountered crazy snowstorms that impacted my travel plans, tours, and even my walking plans (it’s slippery).
+Winter near the Arctic is not for everyone, but for those who crave the cold, it will be a life-changing experience.

 If you’d rather not strap on a pair of Yak-Traks to leave your hotel, then the summer months are right up your alley.
 The Midnight Sun provides nearly 24 hours of sunlight, giving you ample time to explore endless hiking trails without those sneaky snow squalls.
-The summer months also give you access to certain parts of Iceland, like the Highlands, that are just not accessible during the winter.
+The summer months also give you access to certain parts of Iceland, like the Highlands, which are inaccessible during the winter.

 2. What Airlines Fly to Iceland?